-- (a) An adversary complaint must be accompanied by: - (1) a completed summons for each named defendant; and - (2) the filing fee, if required. - (b) Adversary complaints filed conventionally must also be accompanied by a completed Official Form B1040, Adversary Proceeding Cover Sheet.
+- (a) An adversary complaint must be accompanied by: - (1) a completed summons for each named defendant; and - (2) the filing fee, if required. - (b) Adversary complaints filed conventionally must also be accompanied by a completed Official Director's Form B10401040, Adversary Proceeding Cover Sheet.